-I’m a historian of the nineteenth-century United States, broadly trained but with particular research and teaching interests in the Civil War era, gender history, and the history of medicine.
-Currently, I’m the inaugural Postdoctoral Scholar in Civil War History at Penn State’s George and Ann Richards Civil War Era Center, where I’m preparing my first book manuscript for publication.
-After Penn State, I’ll be joining the Department of History at Virginia Military Institute (VMI) as an Assistant Professor in 2021.
-I received my PhD in history in 2020 from Binghamton University, where I earned awards for research and teaching.
+I’m a historian of the United States Civil War era (1820-1920) and American medicine and health.
+Starting in fall 2023, I will be an assistant professor of history at James Madison University.
+Previously, from 2021-23, I was an assistant professor of history at Virginia Military Institute and, in 2020-21, I was the inaugural Postdoctoral Scholar in Civil War History at Penn State’s George and Ann Richards Civil War Era Center.
+I received my PhD in history in 2020 from Binghamton University, where I earned external and internal awards for research and teaching.

 My first book manuscript, Opium Slavery: The Civil War, Veterans, and America’s First Opioid Crisis (forthcoming from UNC Press), investigates opioid addiction among veterans of the U.S. Civil War.
 Opium Slavery uncovers how the Civil War sparked an epidemic of drug addiction among the war’s survivors—America’s first opioid crisis—and investigates the traumatic experiences and personal toll of addiction, which upended the lives of veterans and their families.
 The book also uncovers radical efforts by physicians and the state to stem the tide of the addiction crisis, which rippled throughout American medicine and society in unexpected ways.
 Ultimately, Opium Slavery illuminates the disastrous health and social effects of the Civil War for many survivors and calls attention to the U.S.’s long, but largely forgotten, history of opioid crises, with deeply troubling parallels between past and present.